libffi/libffi/README.md

 Compilers for high level languages generate code that follow certain conventions.
 These conventions are necessary, in part, for separate compilation to work.
-One such convention is the "calling convention".
-The "calling convention" is essentially a set of assumptions made by the compiler about where function arguments will be found on entry to a function.
+One such convention is the *"calling convention"*.
+The *"calling convention"* is essentially a set of assumptions made by the compiler about where function arguments will be found on entry to a function.
 A "calling convention" also specifies where the return value for a function is found.